IPH-Technologies-Pvt-Ltd/Scanner-App-React-Native/README.md

  This app was built using the following resources:

 # React Native Documentation
- -Expo Documentation
+ - Expo Documentation
- -react-native-camera Documentation
+ - react-native-camera Documentation
- -react-native-qrcode-scanner Documentation
+ - react-native-qrcode-scanner Documentation
- -react-navigation Documentation
+ - react-navigation Documentation